 Inhibin is a testicular peptide hormone, which can predict testicular damage.
-Experimental examination.
+Not yet in clinical routine.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 - Hutson und Hasthorpe 2005 HUTSON, J. M. ; HASTHORPE, S.: